Shortest Paths in Graphs of Convex Sets: Analysis of the mixed-integer formulation

-In this section we generalize and extend the technique we used in Section~\ref{sec:convexification_bilinearities} to formulate the SPP in GSC as an MICP.
-We show that Lemma~\ref{lemma:valid_constraint} can be used to design convex relaxations of a large class of bilinear constraints, and we draw clear connections between this result and existing convex-relaxation hierarchies for nonconvex optimization.
-Finally, we give a simpler and more insightful proof of the validity of our MICP (already shown in Theorem~\ref{th:validity_micp}).
+In this section we describe and analyze at a more abstract level the method used in Section~\ref{sec:convexification_bilinearities} to formulate the SPP in GSC as an MICP.
+We show that Lemma~\ref{lemma:valid_constraint} can be used to design convex relaxations of a large class of bilinear constraints, and we connect this result to existing relaxation techniques for nonconvex optimization.
+Finally, we give a simpler geometric proof of the validity of our MICP (already shown in Theorem~\ref{th:validity_micp}).

-\subsection{Set-based Relaxation of Bilinear Constraints}
+\subsection{Set-based relaxation of bilinear constraints}